Demi Lovato: Artistry

-Influences
+Influences and musical style

 Lovato has frequently cited "power vocalists" such as Christina Aguilera, Kelly Clarkson, Whitney Houston, and Aretha Franklin as major musical and vocal influences.
 Lovato says, "I had a lot of respect for Whitney Houston, and Christina Aguilera."
 About her admiration for Clarkson, Lovato says, "I just thought she was a great role model.
 I feel like she set a really great example and she was extremely talented."
 Lovato also said that she was "obsessed with Kelly Clarkson" as a child, and she even had an AOL username, "Little Kelly", inspired by the singer.

 Her other influences or inspirations include Britney Spears, Rihanna, JoJo, Keri Hilson, Jennifer Lopez, Gladys Knight, Alexz Johnson, Billie Holiday, the Spice Girls, and Billy Gilman.
 About Gilman she said, "We had the same voice range when I was young.
 I would practice to his songs all the time."
 In her teens, Lovato listened to heavy metal music, including bands such as the Devil Wears Prada, Job for a Cowboy, Maylene and the Sons of Disaster, and Bring Me the Horizon.
 She has said that John Mayer's songwriting has in particular been a "huge influence" on hers and that he taught her to write songs by starting with the titles.
 Following the release of Unbroken, her musical style shifted towards hip hop and R&B. Upon the release of the song "Without a Fight" by country music singer Brad Paisley featuring Lovato, she cited the country genre as a lifelong strong musical influence of hers, as she "grew up listening to country" and her mother "was a country singer".

 Lovato's Neon Lights Tour was "inspired by Beyoncé" and specifically her 2013 self-titled visual album in regard to the visuals shown onscreen.
 Moreover, Lovato revealed that her sixth studio album, Tell Me You Love Me, was inspired by Aguilera.
 Lovato said "I grew up listening to Christina Aguilera.
 She was one of my idols growing up.
 She still is.
 Her voice is incredible, and in Stripped you really got to hear that.
 I think it was her breakout album that really transformed her into the icon that she is today.
 So that inspired me … she really inspired this album.
 I was even inspired by the black and white artwork!"

+Lovato's music primarily incorporates pop, specifically dance-pop and pop rock.